carmenbianca/report-liferay/report.md

   + and the inbound licensing checker verifies that all declared dependencies are compliant with the Inbound Licensing Policy.

+The checks ought to be run on a Continuous Integration (CI) system.

 ![An overall architecture of the components.
 The cylinders are data, and the elements between curly braces are software components.](architecture.png){#overall-architecture}

 ## Inbound